 Bradpole is an old village joined to Bridport by housing and an industrial estate on its southern side.
 It once had a railway station which fell to the Beeching axe, now only an old level-crossing still exists.
 It is home to a variety of people having a generally younger population than the rest of Bridport.
 The River Asker with its fish and variety of bird life, including Kingfishers, meanders along one edge.

-News of current activities are shown on our Facebook Open Group page:
+Details of current activities, together with a recording of the service talks are shown on our Facebook Open Group page: